davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 13-MAY-2024
 * OpenMeteoEDA_202306_v003 explores accuracy for each combination of 2 predictors on city, using a smaller training subset
+* OpenMeteoEDA_202306_v003 explores accuracy for select combinations of 2 predictors on city, using the full training subset